-Principle What this means for the department Proportionality We take regulatory action in response to the level of risk or harm to children attending ECCE services, and at a cost justified by that risk.
+Principle What this means for the department Proportionality We take regulatory action in response to the level of risk or harm to children attending ECEC services, and at a cost justified by that risk.

 Principle What this means for the department Transparency We take regulatory action in a way that demonstrates operational consistency, unbiased decision-making and the public provision of regulatory information.
 Defined outcomes and priorities Regulatory priorities, objectives, actions and indicators of effectiveness are clear for all stakeholders.
-Risk-based approach embedded Risk identification and management is integrated into strategy, planning decision-making, communication and processes, supporting an agile and problem-centric approach to regulation.
+Risk-based approach embedded Risk identification and management is integrated into strategy, planning decision- making, communication and processes, supporting an agile and problem-centric approach to regulation.
 Effective stakeholder relationships Regulatory philosophy promotes and values reciprocal engagement and communication with all stakeholders, incorporating their voices in decisions that affect them.
 Effective information management We collect, retain and analyse data in a way that helps identify, manage and communicate risk through all regulatory actions.
-Measure, review, continually improve risk management The Performance improvement and accountability framework supports our leaders to review findings to continually improve.
+Measure, review, continually improve risk management Our leaders are supported to evaluate the ongoing implementation of the R4Q Framework to continually improve the way we work.